Non-Deterministic Functions as Non-Deterministic Processes (Extended Version): A Correct Encoding

-\begin{defi}[Success in \spi] We extend the syntax of $\spi$ processes with the $\checkmark$ construct, which we assume well typed.
+\begin{defi}[Success in \spi] We extend the syntax of $\spi$ processes with the $\checkmark$ construct, which we assume well-typed.
 We define $\succp{P}{\checkmark}$ to hold whenever there exists a $P'$ such that $P \red^* P'$ and $P'$ contains an unguarded occurrence of $\checkmark$. \end{defi}